-When an individual does not have the capacity to protect themselves or to make reasonable decisions about their personal matters, including medical treatment, they may benefit by having a Guardian appointed to protect them.
+When an individual does not have the capacity to protect themselves or to make reasonable decisions about their personal matters, including medical treatment, they may benefit from having a Guardian appointed to protect them.
 Guardianship may be appropriate for an adult when he or she has declined physically or cognitively to the point that they are unable to care for themselves safely, when they are vulnerable to injury or abuse, or when they unreasonably resist efforts to keep them safe.
-In short, if the individual is unable to make reasonable or rational decisions concerning their well-being due to physical, cognitive, or other reason, the court will likely find them in need of a full Guardianship.
+In short, if the individual is unable to make reasonable or rational decisions concerning their well-being due to physical, cognitive, or other reasons, the court will likely find them in need of a full Guardianship.
 However, if the individual is able to handle some areas of personal decision making, the court may appoint a Limited Guardianship.
-In every instance, the court will require that a doctor, psychologist or registered nurse state in writing that the individual is incapacitated.
+In every instance, the court will require that a doctor, psychologist, or registered nurse state in writing that the individual is incapacitated.

 When the court appoints a Guardian to make decisions on behalf of another person, that individual then becomes the Ward of the Guardian.
 The Guardian has the same responsibilities for the Ward that a parent has for their minor child.
 From that point forward, the Guardian is responsible for making the decisions that keep the Ward safe while fostering the most independence in the least restrictive living arrangement possible for their Ward.